SCR to run special trains between various destinations

 Hyderabad: In order to clear extra rush, the South Central Railway (SCR) will run special trains between various destinations.

-Secunderabad-Tirupati (no.07411) will depart from Secunderabad at 6.40 pm and arrive Tirupati at 6.45 am on the next day.
+Secunderabad-Tirupati (no-07485) will depart from Secunderabad at 9.25 pm and arrive Tirupati at 7.50 am.
+The date of journey is October 19, (Tirupati-Secunderabad (no-02763) will depart from Tirupati at 5 pm and arrive at Secunderabad at 5.45 am.
+The train will ply on October 20.

-The date of the journey is October 12, Tirupati-Secunderabad (no.07412) will depart from Tirupati at 5.15 pm and arrive Secunderabad at 5.55 am on the next day.
-The train will ply on October 13.
-These special trains will halt at Jangaon, Kazipet, Warangal, Mahbubnagar, Khammam, Vijayawada, Tenali, Bapatla, Chirala, Ongole, Nellore, Gudur and Renigunta stations in both directions.
+Train no.07485 will halt at Nalgonda, Miryalaguda, Sattenapalli, Guntur, Tenali, Chirala, Ongole, Nellore, Gudur and Renigunta stations, Train no. 02763 will stop at Renigunta ,ShriKalahasti, Venkatagiri, Gudur, Nellore,Ongole,Chirala,Tenali, Vijayawada, Khammam, Dornakal, Mahabubabad, Warangal, Kazipet and Jangaon stations.